-Families who live in a state that requires an assessment, but missed the test should speak with their local school district superintendent immediately.
-After notifying the superintendent that the assessment was missed, families can ask:
+Families who live in a state that requires an assessment but missed the test should reach out to their state for direction, typically through the state’s .edu website.
+The family can request:

 - For the requirement to be waived for the current school year, or

-- For the superintendent to direct the family to another testing opportunity including a time and location
+- For a state representative to direct the family to another testing opportunity including a time and location

 Will the SAT, ACT, or another college preparatory test count as an annual assessment?

-Most likely.
+This is likely the case.
 Students in grades 11 and 12 should be focused on college preparatory exams even if they are unsure if they will be enrolling in college.
-Families should speak with their local school district superintendent to ensure that one of these exams will fulfill the requirement.
+Families should review their state’s .edu website to ensure that these assessments will fulfill the annual assessment requirement.